pfheatwole/thesis/source/foil_geometry.rst

 ..
 Introduce the basic equation that uses `r_LE/O`

 Choosing to model a foil using *wing sections* means that the wing surfaces are defined by 2D airfoils.

-By convention, airfoil coordinates are defined in an airfoil-local coordinate system whose origin is at the leading edge.
-To create the section profile, the airfoil coordinates must be converted into a section-local coordinate system, scaled, positioned, and oriented.
-The natural choice is to share the origin between the airfoil and section coordinate systems, and specify the section's position using the leading edge.
+By convention, airfoil coordinates are defined in an airfoil-local coordinate system where the origin is at the leading edge and the airfoil x-axis lies on the chord line.
+To create the section profile, the 2D airfoil coordinates must be converted into a 3D section-local coordinate system, scaled, positioned, and oriented.
+The natural choice is to share the origin between the airfoil and section coordinate systems, and specify the section position using the section leading edge. [[FIXME: now describe how that setup allows you compute the positions of points in a section.]]

 First, let :math:`\mathrm{P}` represent any point in a wing section (such as points on the section chords, mean camber lines, or profiles), and